yanxurui/Snapfile/README.md

-# File Transfer
+# Snapfile

-an anonymous file transfer application that enables you to access the file from any device without any account
+An anonymous file transfer application that enables you to access files from any device without any account

 ## Features
 * anonymous chat room
-* file transferring across any devices
+* file transfer across any devices
 * expires after one day